diba-ravanshid/Computer-Architecture-Lab/README.md

 # Computer-Architecture-Lab
-The course project: Implementation of ARM968E-S processor The project consists of four main parts:
+The course project: Implementation of ARM968E-S processor.

+The project consists of four main parts:
 Basics of ARM: The initial implementation focusing on the foundational aspects of ARM architecture.
 Forwarding: Enhancements to the basic ARM model by incorporating data forwarding techniques to resolve data hazards.